IRC-Source/git-wiki/index.md

 excerpt: A wiki for IRC based on Github pages
 ---
 # Welcome to IRC Wiki
-Our new wiki website is powered by Github pages.
+Our wiki is powered by Github pages.
 If you would like to make edits then pull requests are welcome.

 # Contributions
 Contributions to this wiki are possible through Pull Requests on the repo.